TaraT1/DevNotes/vault/js.react.md

 5. Explain dependencies array
 - Dependencies array is the second parameter of the useEffect function
 - Dependencies array is an escape hatch for useEffect.
 It's a way for React to know whether or not to re-run the effect function

+## Refs
+- used when want a component to remember some information but don't want that info to trigger new renders https://react.dev/learn/referencing-values-with-refs
+- similar to state except: can mutate directly & changing doesn't cause re-render
+- commonly used for accessing DOM nodes without needing to assign ids to elements